ek488/MusicBeeSonemicGenreCategorizer/README.md

 # Genre categories

 Label most genres with their parent genre.
-(MusicBee has a maximum limit on number of genres you can categorize, I think the limit is some number between 1100 and 1900, so I excluded Regional Music.)
+(MusicBee has a maximum limit on number of genres you can categorize, so I excluded Regional Music.)

 > Alternative Rock: Rock